 I was in college.
 I had grown up in a church with one student (myself, which made group games really hard).
-Our church had recently merged with another and our newly merged church already had spots to go to camp.
+Our church had recently merged with another and our newly merged church already had spots to go to summer camp.
 There was the need for a chaperone, and I was the closest thing they could find.
 I remember getting off of the bus and being bombarded with water balloons and drenched by massive off-brand water guns.
 By the end of the day, I sat through a worship service and a Bible study and, looking back, I realize that my life would never be the same.

 I have had the pleasure of speaking at Christian summer camps for fifteen years.
 In that time, it has been an honor to meet youth pastors who love teenagers and want those teenagers to know and love Jesus.
 One youth pastor, in an attempt to encourage his students to come to camp, asked a simple question, namely, “Why summer camp?” with some observations from Pew Research and the U.S. Bureau of Labor Statistics:

 Because in one week a teen will spend:

 - 36 hours on school

 - 46 hours consuming media

 - 5 hours playing sports